jmstanto/eqvtesting/README.md

 Companion R package for "Evaluating Equivalence and Confirming the Null in the Organizational Sciences" (2021)

 Testing and rejecting the null hypothesis is a routine part of quantitative research, but relatively few  researchers prepare for
-*confirming* the null or, similarly, testing a hypothesis of equivalence (e.g., that two group means are practically identical).
+*confirming* the null or, similarly, testing a hypothesis of equivalence (e.g., that two group means are practically equivalent).
 There are several statistical testing strategies to accomplish such tests.
-This R package offers four of those tests and also contains simulator code to generate the guidance shown in this article:
+This R package offers several of those tests and also contains simulator code to generate the guidance shown in this article:

 Stanton, J. M. (2021).
 Evaluating equivalence and confirming the null in the organizational sciences.
 Organizational Research Methods, 24(3), 491-512.